 As recommended by the UKRLG 2009 report, appropriate resilience has been set to meet supply and demand of salt.
 With Tayside Contracts procuring salt for the three surrounding councils this has never been an issue.
 However, decisions have been taken to implement formal resilience based on the 2009 recommendations and the experiences of 2009/10 and 2010/11 winters.
 The number of days of resilience is determined by each Council depending on re-stock arrangements e.g. in Dundee salt is delivered by sea, arrangements with Tayside Contracts and available depot storage space.
 As shown in Appendix C, the minimum stock level during the winter period is determined at 2,340 tonnes.
 Recommendations made with the revised Appendix H of “Well Maintained Highways” will be taken into consideration over the coming years.

 As part of the Changing for the Future 4 (CFTF4) process, a review of salt usage since 2010/11 was undertaken.
-The average salt usage over the last 5 years has been 7,000T, based on this review the Dundee salt holding at the commencement of winter has been set at the revised level, reducing from 10,000T to 8,200T to assist with the necessary revenue cost savings exercise.
+The average salt usage over the last 5 years has been 7,500T, based on this review the Dundee salt holding at the commencement of winter has been set at 8,500T.
 Alternate resilience provisions are in place, including mid season re-stocking from Scotland Excel suppliers, access to Tayside Contracts and Transport Scotland salt resilience stock.

 INFORMATION FOR ACTION